On the positivity and integrality of coefficients of mirror maps: Computer checks

-(This check was carried out as part of the first author's M.Math. dissertation, and was checked up to a given value of $d$ rather than up to a given number of terms; we did not re-run the computation to check these examples up to a given number of terms as it would have taken at least a day.)
+(This check was carried out as part of the first author's M.Math. dissertation, and was checked up to a given value of $d$ rather than up to a given number of terms.)

 Although it is impractical to enumerate Fano or reflexive polytopes in higher dimensions, we generated some examples in an ad-hoc way as follows.
 We took the $5$-dimensional reflexive polytope $\Delta$ with vertices $6\vec{1}_i - \vec{1}$ for $i=1,\ldots,5$ (where recall $\vec{1}_i$ are the standard basis vectors and $\vec{1}$ is their sum), together with $-\vec{1}$, and chose $(\vec{v}_j)$ to be $10$ random lattice points in $\partial \Delta$.
-We discarded the resulting data $\vec{v}_j$ if it was not Fano, or if the convex hull of the $\vec{v}_j$ was reflexive, or if Theorem \ref{thm:conj1a} applied to it (Theorem \ref{thm:conj1b} never applies as the rank of $K$ for these examples is $5$).
+We discarded the resulting data $(\vec{v}_j)$ if it was not Fano, or if the convex hull of the $\vec{v}_j$ was reflexive, or if Theorem \ref{thm:conj1a} applied to it (Theorem \ref{thm:conj1b} never applies as the rank of $K$ for these examples is $5$).
 We generated 20 examples in this way, and checked that Conjectures \ref{conj:1} and \ref{conj:2} held for the first $50$ terms in these examples.

 In order to generate some examples with $p >1$, we took $\nabla$ to be the octahedron (i.e., the convex hull of vectors $\pm \vec{1}_1,\pm \vec{1}_2,\pm \vec{1}_3$ where $\vec{1}_i$ are the standard basis vectors of $\Z^3$).
 Any partition of the vertices of $\nabla$ defines a nef partition; choosing a 2-part or 3-part partition at random, we took the dual $(\vec{v}_{ij})$ to this random nef partition in accordance with \cite{Batyrev_Borisov}, and let $\Delta_i$ be the lattice polytopes associated to $(\vec{v}_{ij})$.
 We then chose a random lattice point in two of the $\Delta_i$, and added them to the respective list $\vec{v}_{ij}$.
 Note that this does not change the convex hull of the $\Delta_i$, so the data remain Fano.
 The reason we took the dual nef partition was because if we hadn't, then the only lattice points we could have added would have been additional copies of the vertices of $\Delta$; this would still be a non-trivial new case of the conjecture to check, but doesn't seem as exotic.
 We generated 15 examples with $p=2$ in this way, and $20$ examples with $p=3$.
 We checked that Conjectures \ref{conj:1} and \ref{conj:2} held for the first 80 terms in these examples.